chidimo/line_of_balance/README.md

 ### Using the functions
     import line_of_balance

-### To see an illustration of the concept of line of balance call the illustrate function
+### Illustration of the concept

     line_of_balance.illustrate()

-### In case you have a list of points to use for the illustration, call it like this
+### Illustration with your own points
     line_of_balance.illustrate_lob(list_of_points)

-### To plot a curve using default dataset provided with this package
+### Plot curve with provided dataset
     line_of_balance.default_lob()

-### To plot a curve using your own dataset.
+### Plot a curve using your own dataset.

 Be sure that your data is in the format show in the example dataset.
 You can choose the input file via a file dialog which is fired up if `tkinter` is available on your system.
 Otherwise it will ask you to manually supply the path to your input file.
     line_of_balance.plot_lob_curve()

-This function returns a `line_of_balance.line_of_balance.LineOfBalance` object which you can manipulate.
+This function also returns a `line_of_balance.line_of_balance.LineOfBalance` object which you can manipulate.
 The plot is not show, rather you can see a pdf and a png output in the same directory from where you run the program.
 But if you have `tkinter` you can specify a directory to save the output.

 The `line_of_balance.line_of_balance.LineOfBalance` can be initialized as shown below